Mayhem, mischief and Masi: Abu Dhabi, one year on

 Masi: “Understood.”

 Two laps to go.
 The expectation is that we have one racing lap left, with lapped cars in between Hamilton and Verstappen, or all eight lapped cars are allowed through and we finish behind the safety car.
-It is only half-way round lap 57 of 58 that the complexion of the entire evening – and season – flips quicker than everyone involved can understand and stomach.
+It is only halfway round lap 57 of 58 that the complexion of the entire evening – and season – flips quicker than everyone involved can understand and stomach.

 A second message flashes up from race control: LAPPED CARS 4 (NORRIS) – 14 – 31- 16 – 5 TO OVERTAKE SAFETY CAR.
 Seconds later, the top-left panel flips from ‘INCIDENT’ to ‘ASTON MARTIN SAFETY CAR, ENDING.’